leonoverweel/resume/README.md

 - **Software Engineering Intern**, [ING Bank](https://www.ing.nl/), _(April 2018 - July 2018)_
   - Worked in a four-student team to create Mapp, an internal tool for customer journey mapping at ING, as our BSc graduation project.
   - Focused on finding product-market fit by shipping the Java + Polymer web app in two-week sprints and getting user feedback constantly.
-  - Users love Mapp and we are working to deploy the app throughout ING.
+  - Users love Mapp and ING is currently trialing its company-wide deployment.
   - For more info, read about our development process in our BSc thesis report ([PDF](https://github.com/leonoverweel/resume/blob/master/attachments/articles/kluiters2018mapp.pdf)) or watch a short walk-through of the software ([YouTube](https://www.youtube.com/watch?v=autlMmS2snY)).
 - **OpenDC Product Lead; Student Researcher**, [@Large Research](https://atlarge-research.com/) _(June 2016 - July 2018):_
-  - Worked in the @Large Research group as product lead and software engineer for [OpenDC](http://opendc.org/): a free, open-source datacenter simulator for education.
+  - Worked in the @Large Research group as product lead and software engineer for [OpenDC](https://opendc.org/): a free, open-source datacenter simulator for education.
   - One of three students who built the initial OpenDC prototype over the summer of 2016.
   - Management responsibilities: Sprint planning, conference presentations, and roadmap management.
   - Engineering responsibilities: Database, API design, and web server components.
   - My post-product lead role centered around the Cloud Availability Study, to automatically collect uptime and crash data about major cloud services providers for use in the OpenDC simulator.
-- **Co-Founder, Chief Hacker Experience**, [HackDelft](https://hackdelft.com/) _(Aug.
+- **Co-Founder, Chief Hacker Experience**, [HackDelft](https://2017.hackdelft.nl/) _(Aug.
 2016 - June 2017):_
   - Organized HackDelft, the first hackathon organized by the study association 'Christiaan Huygens'.
   - Responsibilities: HackDelft's jury, keynote speaker, [@HackDelft](https://twitter.com/hackdelft) twitter account, working with Major League Hacking, and general "hacker experience."
 - **Teaching Assistant**, [TU Delft](https://www.tudelft.nl/) / [VU Amsterdam](https://www.vu.nl/en) _(Aug.
 2016 - April 2018):_